VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 When all the points on the device have been retrieved, the points are loaded into the registry configuration editor.
 There, the points can be modified and selected to go into the registry configuration file for a device.

-Each row in the registry configuration editor represents a point, and each column represents the point's attributes.
+Each row in the registry configuration editor represents a point, and each cell in the row represents an attribute of the point.

 Only points that have been selected will be included in the registry configuration file.
 To select a point, check the box next to the point in the editor.